markusthoemmes/serverless-operator/mtls-demo/script.md

 ## Install ServiceMesh and Serverless operators

-This is from our code right now, but will be via OperatorHub once we release Serverless 1.15.
+This installs Serverless from our code right now, but will be via OperatorHub once we release Serverless 1.15.

+To run this, the requirements from [README](../README) apply, so you'll have to have the following prereqs.

+- `podman` aliased to `docker` or `docker` (17.05 or newer)
+- `bash` (4.0.0 or newer)
+- `make`
+- `yq` (3.4.0)

+Also note the `DOCKER_REPO_OVERRIDE` variable, which will have to be set to the registry that should be used for the images to be built on.
+Examples can be `docker.io/$username` or `quay.io/$username`.
+It is assumed that either `podman` or `docker` (whichever you use) are setup to be able to push to those registries.

 ```
+export DOCKER_REPO_OVERRIDE=my.registry.com/path
 make images install-mesh install-operator
 ```